All-terrain vehicles, known as ATVs, are used across the country for work and play. Farmers and farm laborers use off-road vehicles to:

 Traumatic Brain Injury

-TBI can occur when an ATV rider hits his or her head in an accident, crash, or rollover.
-Often, the person involved in the crash may not even appear to be injured.
+TBI can occur when an ATV rider hits their head in an accident, crash, or rollover.
+Often, the person involved in the crash may not even appear injured.

 People injured in non-fatal ATV accidents can suffer catastrophic, life-changing medical problems.
 Treatment for ATV injuries can be costly and extensive.
-Head and spinal cord injuries often require extensive, ongoing physical therapy and rehabilitation.
+Head and spinal cord injuries often need extensive, ongoing physical therapy and rehabilitation.

-Cost of Medical Treatment and Long-Term Care from ATV Injuries
+Cost of Medical Treatment and Long-Term Care From ATV Injuries

 To reduce your risk of injury, follow these safety tips: